codeforsanjose/development-resources/Accessibility-Checklist.md

 [Read explanations and examples of abilities and barriers here.](https://www.w3.org/WAI/people-use-web/abilities-barriers/)

-## Recommended: Easier, But High Value Accessibility Enhancements
+## Recommended: Easier Accessibility Enhancements

+Click links for further reading on an enhancement.

 * [Headings](https://accessibility.iu.edu/creating-content/web-content/headings.html) - Content should be broken up by headings in `h` elements to make pages easy to navigate/scan
 * [Meaningful, Descriptive Link Text](https://webaim.org/techniques/hypertext/link_text) - Don't use meaningless phrases like "Click Here" for your link text, it should describe what the link actually goes to
-* [Semantic HTML](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML) - Minimize use of meaningless `div` and `span` elements, use semantic elements like `section` or `nav` instead
+* [Semantic, Valid HTML](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML) - Minimize use of meaningless `div` and `span` elements, use semantic elements like `section` or `nav` instead.
+Make sure your HTML validates to modern specs
 * [Font Size & Readability](https://webaim.org/techniques/fonts/) - Unofficial mininum 16px font size for body text, but also watch out for your text readability dependent on styling
 * [Color Contrast Ratio](https://webaim.org/articles/contrast/) - 4.5:1 minimum contrast ratio, though aim for better.
 Ensure your text color isn't too close to your background color, making it hard to read.
 Some exceptions apply for large text
 * [Alt Tags on Images](https://www.w3.org/WAI/tutorials/images/tips/) - All images should have `alt` tags filled out describing the purpose of the image
-* [Large click targets](https://www.a11yproject.com/posts/2018-11-21-large-touch-targets) - 44px by 44px minimum size for clickable things, with a few exceptions such as inline text links
+* [Large Click Targets](https://www.a11yproject.com/posts/2018-11-21-large-touch-targets) - 44px by 44px minimum size for clickable things, with a few exceptions such as inline text links
+* [Remove Images Of Text](https://accessibility.princeton.edu/how/content/images-text) - Use actual HTML text instead of using an image of text--text in images cannot be understood by assistive technologies
+* [Don't Hide Focus Indicator](https://web.accessibility.duke.edu/learn/focus-indicator) - It's possible to remove/override the default browser focus indicator with the CSS `:focus` pseudo element or `outline: 0;` style, which can make it difficult to see what element is active

-## Harder Accessibility Enhancements
+## Higher Effort Accessibility Enhancements

 * Zoom - Layout doesn't break when zooming, allows zooming to 200%+
 * Keyboard Navigation - User can use essential functions and navigate page with keyboard, not getting stuck on an element